MFlisar/changelog/README.md

 </changelog>
 ```

+### TODO

+Some features are probably nice for some people, I will add them if I need them.
+Feel free to contribute, I already made some issues for main missing features:
+* support online source for xml - https://github.com/MFlisar/changelog/issues/1

 ### Credits

 This library is inspired by https://github.com/gabrielemariotti/changeloglib and the xml parser and the basic idea is heavily based on Gabriele Mariotti code.
 Thanks for this